sculab/GeneMiner2/README.md

 **Note:** Avoid installing the software on a portable drive.

-**Note:** Parallel execution: do not run multiple windows in parallel within the same folder.
-Instead, copy the GeneMiner directory(including **analysis** folder and **GeneMiner.exe**)  and run the second instance from the duplicated folder.
+**On Parallel execution:** Do not run multiple windows in parallel within the same folder.
+Instead, copy the GeneMiner directory (including **analysis** folder and **GeneMiner.exe**) and run a second instance from the duplicated folder.
 (Note: folder paths must not contain Chinese characters.)

----
+**For macOS users**: GeneMiner is packaged with Wineskin to run on macOS.
+Please try to use the latest version of macOS.
+Due to limited conditions, GeneMiner has not been tested on all macOS versions.
+If you meet an error like "GeneMiner.app is damaged", type this in terminal:
+- xattr -cr **/path/to/GeneMiner.app**
+- Example: xattr -cr /Applications/GeneMiner.app

 It is not recommended to run GeneMiner2 on macOS for large-scale analyses because the efficiency is significantly lower than running on Windows.